Sponsorship Outreach

 The WCSIC continues to support this program that delivers to several communities throughout BC.

-View the School Assembly Report 2023 for more information.
+View the School Assembly Reports 2023 and 2024 for more information.

 Chuntoh Education Society (2021)